 Nationwide’s corporate history

-We’ve been helping people protect what’s important for more than 90 years.
+We’ve been helping people protect what’s important for 100 years.

-For more than 90 years, Nationwide has grown from a small mutual auto insurer owned by policyholders to one of the largest insurance and financial services companies in the world.
+For 100 years, Nationwide has grown from a small mutual auto insurer owned by policyholders to one of the largest insurance and financial services companies in the world.

 Early growth came from working together with Farm Bureaus that sponsored the company.
 Eight Farm Bureaus continue to promote Nationwide.